- Home

 Surgery

-Most people are able to manage lymphoedema with CLT, but surgery may be an option when lymphoedema doesn’t respond to other treatments or you are not satisfied with standard treatment.
-To work out whether surgery is right for you, your specialist will consider the extent of the swelling, how often you get infections, and your general health.
+To work out whether surgery is the right option for you, your treatment team will consider the extent of the swelling, how often you get infections, and your general health.
+It is best to have surgery for lymphoedema in a specialist centre.

 Examples of surgery for lymphoedema include: